Madonna University, Nigeria

 Madonna University is the first Catholic university in Nigeria.
 It was accredited by National Universities Commission.
 Madonna University Nigeria has three campuses that are located in Elele - Rivers State, Okija - Anambra State and Akpugo - Enugu State.
-The campuses have different Faculties with Departments.
-The Okija campus in Anambra state has the following Faculties: Management and Social Sciences; Arts and Education, and Law.
-The Elele campus has Faculties of Medicine and Surgery, Pharmacology.
-The Akpugo campus has Faculty of Engineering.
-These campuses have their main libraries as well as libraries attached to Faculties and the Departments.
-The university graduates first class, second class and third class students.
-The university also has a postgraduate program and part-time program that runs on Fridays and Saturdays.

 History

 Founded on 10 May 1999 in Okija, Anambra State, it was established by Father Edeh.
 Edeh had founded Our Saviour Institute of Science and Technology in Enugu the previous year.
 In 2004, under the approval of the National Universities Commission (NUC), Madonna University's main campus was moved to Elele in Rivers State.

 Description

 The university offers various courses including Law, Management, Natural Sciences, Social Sciences, Medicine, Pharmacy and Engineering.
 The courses are accredited by the National Universities Commission, and the admission requirements are a minimum of 5 credits at not more than two sittings of the O-level schools Certificate Examination.

 The Elele campus has a University Teaching Hospital which is located a few kilometer away from the other campus at Okija.